-Here the lower cover (or the handle, if fitted) is fully removed from the splicer body
+Here the handle (or the lower cover, if fitted) is fully removed from the splicer body

 The lower cover (or either of the handles) has two locating pegs, Item 1012 and two recesses, containing small O-rings Item 729.
 If the O-rings remain in their recesses, remove them carefully with a suitable small tool.